-Sources: UCF's Josh Heupel finalizing deal to become Tennessee's next head coach
+UCF's Josh Heupel is Tennessee's next head coach

 Heupel’s identity at UCF is a tempo-based spread offense that scores in bunches.
 UCF finished in the top six nationally in scoring offense in his first two seasons at UCF, as it averaged 43.2 points per game in a 2018 season that’s remembered for an undefeated regular season and a bid in the Fiesta Bowl.
 UCF finished No. 5 in scoring offense in 2019, averaging 43.4 points per game on the way to a 10-3 season.

 Heupel’s buyout is nearly $3.45 million, which is 50% of his remaining guaranteed contract.
-Considering that Tennessee paid an estimated $2.5 million buyout for White’s buyout, that means that UCF will have nearly $6 million via these transactions to help with its AD and coach searches.
+Considering that Tennessee paid an estimated $2.5 million buyout for White, that means that UCF will have nearly $6 million via these transactions to help with its AD and coach searches.

-Josh Heupel was an All-American quarterback at Oklahoma who led the Sooners to a national title and finished No. 2 in the Heisman Trophy voting.
+Heupel was an All-American quarterback at Oklahoma who led the Sooners to a national title and finished No. 2 in the Heisman Trophy voting.
 He finished behind the current Tennessee quarterback coach, Chris Weinke, and ahead of former Purdue quarterback Drew Brees.

 Heupel is the son of a South Dakota high school coach and began his college career at Weber State before detouring to junior college and then Oklahoma, where he played for head coach Bob Stoops.